5 dried shiitake mushrooms

 In a large saucepot add the shiitake, kombu, if using, and 2 quarts of good water and bring to just below a boil, skimming any surface impurities.
 Allow to simmer for 10 minutes then remove the kombu and shiitake and set them aside.
-Add the katsuobushi and niboshi (if using) and turn off the heat.
+Add the katsuobushi and niboshi (if using), plus a few and turn off the heat.
 Let stand for 10 minutes then strain and set the solids aside.* Add the kukicha and let steep for 5 minutes, then strain once more and bring the stock up to just below a boil.

 Poach the salmon fillets in the stock just until just set (about 60 seconds), then set them aside on a clean kitchen towel or paper towels.

 Add the miso and shio koji to your stock and stir well to distribute.